Reducing sequential change detection to sequential estimation: Introduction

 The \bcsdetector scheme of~\citet{shekhar23changepoint} satisfies several favorable properties: it can be instantiated for a large class of parametric and nonparametric problems, it provides non-asymptotic control over the ARL, and has strong guarantees over the detection delay.
 However, a closer look at their scheme reveals that it implicitly makes a ``bidirectional'' assumption about the data generating process: at any $n \geq 1$, the \bcsdetector assumes the ability to construct a CS in the forward direction~(based on $X_1, \ldots, X_n$), as well as in the backward direction~(using $Y_1 = X_n, Y_2=X_{n-1},\ldots, Y_n = X_1$).
 Most methods for constructing CSs proceed by designing martingales or supermartingales adapted to the natural (forward) filtration of the observations.
 Hence, the \bcsdetector implicitly involves constructing martingales~(or supermartingales) in both, the forward and reverse directions; this in turn is typically only possible if the observations are independent.
 This restriction limits the applicability of the \bcsdetector scheme, and this paper's simplified scheme addresses this weakness.

 \paragraph{Contributions.} Our main contribution in this paper is a new SCD scheme, that we refer to as the \rfcsdetector.
 This scheme proceeds by constructing a new forward CS with each observation~(\Cref{def:repeated-fcs-detector}), and stops as soon the intersection of all the active CSs becomes empty.
 Since it relies only on forward CSs, it eliminates the aforementioned weakness of the \bcsdetector of~\citet{shekhar23changepoint}.
 Further, as we show in~\Cref{prop:arl-control}, our scheme achieves a tighter bound~(by a factor $2$) on the ARL, as compared to the \bcsdetector, while matching its detection delay guarantees.
-Finally, we note in~\Cref{sec:lorden}, that our reduction from change detection to constructing CSs is related to (but different from) a famous reduction by \cite{lorden1971procedures} from parametric change detection to one-sided sequential tests.
+Finally, we note in~\Cref{sec:lorden}, that our reduction from change detection to constructing CSs is significantly generalizes a famous reduction by \cite{lorden1971procedures} from parametric change detection to one-sided sequential tests.